joemoose/dungeoneers.d20/docs/equipment.md

 ## Inventory slots

-Your character has a limited number of inventory slots to carry items: 2 hand slots, STR-3 body slots, and 4 backpack slots.
+Your character has 14 inventory slots to carry items: 2 hand slots, 6 body slots, and 6 backpack slots.

 - **Hand Slots**: Items being held, such as weapons, shields, and torches.
 - **Body Slots**: Items worn for immediate access during combat, like secondary weapons or ammunition for ranged weapons.
 Armor and helmets also take up body slots.
 - **Backpack Slots**: Items in these slots take a little time to retrieve.
 While in combat, you must use an action to fetch an item from your pack.

-For example, a character with 11 Strength would have 14 inventory slots: 2 hand, 8 body, and 4 backpack.

 Most items take up one inventory slot.
 Some bulky items, such as two-handed weapons, take up two slots.
 Smaller items may be generally bundled three or so into a single slot.